-In the 1978-79 academic year, when I was a high school senior somewhere in the swamps of Jersey, there were 2 firearms deaths all year out of tens of millions of students.
+In the 1978-79 academic year, when I was a high school senior somewhere in the swamps of Jersey, there were 3 school shooting deaths all year out of tens of millions of students nationally.
 Schools were not “gun-free” and you never saw cops on campus.

 So why all the uproar about school shootings and the demands to enact stricter gun control?
 It is because an armed citizenry is the last true line of defense against full frontal tyranny coming to America.
 And if you don’t think that this is happening as you read this, you need to take a harder look at what has transpired in America over the last few decades.